adrianN/adrianN.github.io/markdown/linear_optimization/intro.markdown

 One has to be somewhat careful in designing these constraints, otherwise the solutions one gets can be amusingly impractical.
 The article I linked at the beginning contains a funny anecdote about this.

 Note that we implicitly assumed that we can have any real number as the amount of food we eat.
 This is bad because we might get a solution where we have to eat negative amounts of some food (Too many calories in your diet?
-Just try this one trick and eat negative amounts of butter!).
+Just try this one weird trick and eat negative amounts of butter!).
 We can fix this with additional constraints $x_i \ge 0$.
 Another problem is that some foods are not easily divided into small parts.
 It's hard to eat 0.213kg of bananas a day without wasting some bananas.
 We'd like to have integer values for some of the $x_i$.
 This can not be expressed with additional linear constraints[^1] and you'll see later on that imposing integrality constraints on our solution makes the problem a lot harder.

 But note that dropping some constraints, notably integrality constraints, can only improve the cost of the optimal solution.
 So a solution with fractional variables can be used as a lower bound for the optimal cost.
 This is an extremely useful insight if you want to prove bounds on the quality of some approximation algorithm you just came up with.
 Fractional solutions can also be a good start for finding true solution to your problem, for example by rounding.